-The Division of Division of Diversity, Equity & Educational Achievement (DDEEA) Internship Program provides high-impact employment opportunities for students to develop marketable work experience.
+The Division of Diversity, Equity & Educational Achievement (DDEEA) Internship Program provides high-impact employment opportunities for students to develop marketable work experience.

 Interns grow personally and professionally as leaders in diversity and inclusion in a workplace that empowers students to realize their potential and express their identities.

-Using a cohort model, interns commit to a year-long paid internship, working throughout the division in areas such as: research, communications, data management, external relations, finance, administration, event coordination, the PEOPLE program, and the Mercile J. Lee Scholarship Program.
+Using a cohort model, interns commit to a year-long paid internship, working throughout the division in areas such as: Research, Communications, the McNair Scholars Program, External Relations, Administration, Event Coordination, Divisional Leadership, the PEOPLE program, Academic Coaching and Tutoring Services (ACTS), and the Mercile J. Lee Scholarship Program.

-To learn more about the Internship Program, please contact the Program Manager at firstname.lastname@example.org.
+To learn more about the Internship Program, please contact the Program Manager Tim Yip at firstname.lastname@example.org.